alex-bellon/cybersecurity-resources/general.md

 ## Reference
 - [CVE Details](http://www.cvedetails.com/) - Database of CVEs and accompanying details
 - [Exploit Database](http://www.exploit-db.com/) - Exactly what is sounds like: a database of exploits
+- [InfoconDB](https://infocondb.org/) - Welcome to InfoconDB, the site that catalogs and cross-references hacker and infosec conferences!

 ## Software